Five steps to take and three questions to ask

 Like millions of Americans, I was shocked to read that Equifax had suffered a massive data breach.
 It is now being reported that more than 145 million people may be impacted, including five million Georgians and five million North Carolinians.
 While the delay in reporting the breach and suspicious trading activity by the executives were troubling, what’s most unsettling is that many of the potential victims were paying Equifax for credit-monitoring services.

-This event hits close to home for me, as I previously ran Operational Risk for Royal Bank of Canada’s US bank, so I understand firsthand the challenges companies face to keep this data private.
+This event hits close to home for me, as I previously ran Operational Risk for Royal Bank of Canada’s U.S. bank, so I understand firsthand the challenges companies face to keep this data private.
 There is not a lot that can be done to prevent hackers from stealing our information.
-Let’s face it; we’re required to share our dates of birth, mother’s maiden name, Social Security Numbers and other important information just to turn the lights on in our home!
+Let’s face it, we’re required to share our date of birth, mother’s maiden name, Social Security Number, and other important information just to turn the lights on in our home!
 Given the pervasiveness of our Personally Identifiable Information (so-called PII), it is more important than ever to minimize how this information may be used in the event of a breach.

 - Place a “fraud alert” through each credit bureau to ensure creditors are more diligent in verifying your identity.

 - Check credit reports for new accounts and suspicious activity on a regular basis.
 The major credit reporting agencies each provide consumers with a free credit report annually.
 Set a reminder on your calendar to check annualcreditreport.com every four months to pull a report from Equifax, Experian, and TransUnion, and alert the credit bureaus if you see any suspicious accounts.